 For the most up-to-date information, please check with a staff member at Black & White Ball events, such as classes, the Ball, Decompression Dance Party, or Stage Zero demonstrations.

-New for 2022: Please be sure to read the details below about our new enhanced mask policy for the Marriott San Jose Ballroom and our virtual queue system for the Black & White Ball and private lessons.
+For 2023: Please be sure to read the details below about our enhanced mask policy for the Marriott San Jose Ballroom, Black & White Ball, and private lessons.

 If you would like additional information that hasn’t been addressed on the website or social media, please email firstname.lastname@example.org.